History of Pictou

 This chronological list of events was compiled by local historian, Ron Wallis.

-1660: The name "La reviere de Pictou" was given to this harbour by Nicolas Denys, who explored it in the 1660s.
+1660: The name "La riviere de Pictou" was given to this harbour by Nicolas Denys, who explored it in the 1660s.
 In 1653, the French government gave Denys sole exploratory rights to that particular territory on the Gulf of St. Lawrence from Canso to the Gaspe, including Cape Breton Island and the other gulf islands, with rights to explore and to govern as he saw fit.
 Denys was a trader and colonial promoter and he spent 40 years trying to develop the colony.
-Many of his ventures were unsuccessful commercial failures, including his fishing establishments, in Port Rossignol (Liverpool), in the1630s and on Cape Breton in the 1650s.
+Many of his ventures were commercial failures, including his fishing establishments, in Port Rossignol (Liverpool), in the 1630s and on Cape Breton in the 1650s.

-1765: The Philadelphia Company of Pennsylvania, was formed and consisted of 14 men of British and Protestant background.
-They received a grant of 200,000 acres of land on October 31st, 1765, from the British government, on the condition that the lands be settled by similar background people within four years.
+1765: The Philadelphia Company of Pennsylvania was formed and consisted of 14 men of British and Protestant background.
+They received a grant of 200,000 acres of land on October 31st, 1765, from the British government, on the condition that the lands be settled by people of similar background within four years.
 This land was known as the "Philadelphia Grant".
 The land was located to the west of a line through Brown's Point (adjacent to the McNutt Grant) and extended into what is now Colchester County.
 The only water frontage was that shoreline from Brown's Point westerly to the mouth of the West River.
-Because of the limited access to water frontage, the principals in the Philadelphia Company had difficulty enticing settlers to the area, to fulfill their conditions of the grant.
+Because of the limited access to water frontage, the principals in the Philadelphia Company had difficulty enticing settlers to the area to fulfill their conditions of the grant.
 The grant was eschewed a number of years later due to the Company's inability to settle the lands.

-1767: The Betsy, charted by the Philadelphia Company, arrived on June 10th of that year, to establish the first settlement in what is now Pictou County.
+1767: The Betsy, charted by the Philadelphia Company, arrived on June 10th of that year to establish the first settlement in what is now Pictou County.
 The settlers began settling along the West River in the area now known as Lyons Brook.
-Among its passengers were notables Dr. John Harris (a physician, graduate of Princeton University), who became the first Magistrate in the area, and John Patterson (a surveyor), who became better known as Squire Patterson and succeeded Harris as Magistrate.
+Among its passengers were notables Dr. John Harris (a physician, graduate of Princeton University), who became the first Magistrate in the area, and John Patterson (a surveyor), who became better known as Squire Patterson who succeeded Harris as Magistrate.
 Both families settled west of the Gut or Haliburton.
 James McCabe settled in Durham, while John Rogers settled in Rogers Hill (Scotsburn).
 There is no record of where the other two families (Henry Cumminger and another) settled.

-1769: The first saw mill in Pictou County, was established on the Saw Mill Brook near Lyons Brook.
+1769: The first saw mill in Pictou County was established on the Saw Mill Brook near Lyons Brook.

 1770: The McNutt Grant or Irish Grant, which mainly encompassed the area known as Pictou Township, including the town of Pictou, Trenton, New Glasgow and Stellarton was eschewed in this year.
-McNutt had beaten the Philadelphia Company, by establishing title to the choice coast land, but failed to fulfill the terms of settlement of these lands.
+McNutt had beaten the Philadelphia Company by establishing title to the choice coast land, but failed to fulfill the terms of settlement of these lands.

 1770: In January of this year, there were 120 people living in Pictou Township.